- Arts & Humanities Month

 Events and Activities

-Evanston Flying Turkey 5K will be held at 9 a.m. along Evanston's beautiful lakefront newly paved path beginning at Sheridan Rd. and Church Street.
+The Evanston Flying Turkey 5K will be held at 9 a.m. along Evanston's beautiful lakefront path beginning at Sheridan Road at Church Street.
 Click here for more information.

-Evanston History Center Holiday Open House Dec.
-2
+Evanston History Center Holiday Open House and Food Drive Dec.
+1

 Winter Break Camps